33 Thomas Street: History

-The location was previously the site of cast-iron buildings, typical of the area, the facades of which were removed for preservation before demolition.
+The location was previously the site of cast-iron buildings, typical of the area, the façades of which were removed for preservation before demolition.

 Construction of the building was started in 1969 and completed in 1974.
 The building was a core part of the AT&T Long Lines Department, housing solid-state switching equipment that required tight security and ample space.
-The Long Lines Department became AT&T Communications in 1984 after the Bell System divestiture.
+The Long Lines Department became AT&T Communications in 1984 after the breakup of the Bell System.
 The AT&T Long Lines Building is now commonly known by its street address, 33 Thomas Street.

 AT&T gradually moved switches and other facilities from their former AT&T Long Lines headquarters building at 32 Sixth Avenue, just a few blocks away, completing the move by 1999.
 33 Thomas is still used for telephone switching, but some of the space is also used for highly secure datacenters.

 On September 17, 1991, management failure, power equipment failure, and human error combined to disable AT&T's central office switch at 33 Thomas.
 More than five million calls were blocked, and the Federal Aviation Administration private lines were also interrupted, disrupting air traffic control to 398 airports serving most of the northeastern United States.
 The problem arose when the electric utility, Consolidated Edison, asked AT&T to temporarily stop drawing electricity from the grid and instead use the building's on-site generators.
 The request was part of a previous load shedding agreement, and the switch had been performed successfully in the past, but on this occasion, it failed.
 After switching power sources, standard procedure was to check all the equipment power supplies, known as DC plants, for problems.
 But due to scheduled training, the check was not performed, and one plant went on battery backup.
 The alarms were not detected until it was too late to maintain uninterrupted power.

-After the destruction of the World Trade Center in the September 11, 2001 attacks, AT&T Local Services moved facilities lost in the attacks to 33 Thomas and 811 Tenth Avenue.
+After the destruction of the World Trade Center in the September 11, 2001 attacks, AT&T had to relocate a number of services previously occupying 11,612 ft2 at the old 1 WTC.
+33 Thomas Street was among the buildings that welcomed some of the displaced services, together with 32 Avenue of the Americas (then the head offices of the company), 811 Tenth Avenue, and 75 Broad Street.

-In 2016, The Intercept reported that the building is a National Security Agency (NSA) mass surveillance hub code-named TITANPOINTE.
+In 2016, journalists Ryan Gallagher and Henrik Moltke reported in The Intercept that the building is a National Security Agency (NSA) mass surveillance hub code-named TITANPOINTE.